isomerpages/tp-virtualcampus/_events/Highlights/Seeds of Good Fair 2026.md

 <p>Hey #TPFAM, this is your sign to get involved!</p>
 <p>The inaugural <strong>Seeds of Good Fair</strong> brings together opportunities
-to learn, contribute, and take action in meaningful ways, right here in Temasek Polytechnic!</p>
-<p>From interactive booths, community impact workshops, befriending sessions
-to real conversations, every moment is a step towards impact.</p>
+to learn, contribute, and take action in meaningful ways, right here in Temasek Polytechnic.
+From interactive booths, community impact workshops, befriending sessions to real conversations, every moment is a step towards impact.</p>
 <p>Come down, explore, and be part of something bigger.</p>
 <p>🗓️ 15 &amp; 16 July 2026 (Friday)</p>
 <p>🕐 10.00am to 7pm</p>